npm/rfcs/accepted/0000-validate-signatures.md

 ## Out of scope

 - Verify all packages on install (e.g. `npm install`)
-  - We could eventually fold in verification into the install command, and enable it by default, once we're confident it's performant and reliable.
+  - Signature verification could eventually be folded into the `install` command, and enabled by default, once we're confident it's performant and reliable.
 - Bundling a more secure crypto library with the npm CLI, e.g. [Sigstore `cosign`](https://github.com/sigstore/cosign/) or cross compiling go's `x/crypto` lib to wasm